Lutu-gl/AudioID-Retrieval/README.md

 The project is part of the **Information Retrieval course**, focusing on content-based audio retrieval and efficient matching strategies.

+For a detailed overview of the project, please refer to the notebook `04_audio_retrieval.ipynb` (or the html version `04_audio_retrieval.html`) located in the `notebooks` folder.

+For the final report please refer to the html version of the notebook `04_audio_retrieval.html` located in the `notebooks` folder.

 ---

 ## **Features**